elolelo/FinalPokerSolution/README.md

 3. This program is case -sensitive.
 Enter Upper cases only

+4. Only a valid hand (5 cards out of the 52 by 13 ) will be inputted, mock input like a hand such as 2D,2D,2H,2S,2C will not be accounted for.

-4. Not accounting for ace-to-five low rules
+5. Not accounting for ace-to-five low rules

 Steps: